Ray Alexander (Simons)

 Ray Alexander has devoted her life to the struggle for human rights and equality in South Africa.
 Embedded in a Marxist tradition rooted in her Latvian origins, she sought justice for workers and liberty for the oppressed.

-When Ray was twelve years old her father died and his best friend, Leib Jaffe (1876–1948), who was the headmaster of her school in Varklian, exerted a great influence on her thinking.
+When Alexander was twelve years old, her father died and his best friend, Leib Jaffe (1876–1948), who was the headmaster of her school in Varklian, exerted a great influence on her thinking.
 A committed socialist himself, he exposed her to further socialist ideas and raised her awareness of the importance of organizations in the advancement of workers’ rights.

-Because of the prevalence of antisemitism in Varklian, site of the ORT college, Ray was sent to Riga, the capital of Latvia, to further her studies at the ORT technical college.
-She also attended classes at a communist institution but, fearful of the consequences of Ray’s left-wing involvement, her mother arranged for her to immigrate to South Africa to join her brother Isher and sister Deborah who had already settled in Cape Town.
+Because of the prevalence of antisemitism in Varklian, Ray was sent to Riga, the capital of Latvia, to further her studies at the ORT technical college.
+She also attended classes at a communist institution but, fearful of the consequences of Ray’s left-wing involvement, her mother arranged for her to immigrate to South Africa to join her brother Isher and sister Deborah, who had already settled in Cape Town.

 In 1941 Ray Alexander married Jack Simons (b.
 1907), a lecturer in African Studies at the University of Cape Town and a fellow communist.
 He was detained in 1960 and five years later banned from teaching at the university.
 The harshness of the restrictions, together with constant harassment by the security police, forced them into exile, first to Zambia and then to England where Jack received a fellowship at Manchester University and Ray studied Labor Relations, Russian and German.

-In exile, Ray was elected Honorary President of Food and Allied Workers’ Union and continued her work in the trade union movement by serving on the Congress of South African Trade Unions (SACTU).
+In exile, Alexander was elected Honorary President of Food and Allied Workers’ Union and continued her work in the trade union movement by serving on the Congress of South African Trade Unions (SACTU).